skoram1/ADA_Homecare/ADA_homecare_basic_rules.md

 <span style="font-size: 5;">Datamarts:</span>

-**are official ADA Home Care Certified data source** - end user connected to datamart will be able to source all official measures that ADA Team delivers for Homecare category.We provide correct and quality data for any 'recognized' end-point when connected by combination of fpc/dc/time to our masterdata matrix tables.
+**single data source for Home Care users** - end user connected to datamart will be able to source all official measures that ADA Team delivers for Homecare category.We provide correct and quality data for any 'recognized' end-point when connected by combination of fpc/dc/time to our masterdata matrix tables.

-**single source for PowerBI reports/dashboards** - direct connect to datamart = synchronized refresh.
+**single data source for PowerBI reports/dashboards** - direct connect to datamart = synchronized refresh.
 PowerBI reports/dashboards sourcing from same datamart are being refreshed simultaneously with datamart using minimum capacity.

-Shortly on _Core Document_:
+ _ADA Core Document_:

-Document with descriptions of ADA Home Care organication.
-Contains "linkage" between all dataflows, datamarts, PowerAutomate workflows and python codes.
-A **full skeleton**.
-The Excel file allows to orchestrate ADA Solutions in synchronized way.
+Document with description of ADA Home Care organization.
+Documents "linkage" between all dataflows, datamarts, PowerAutomate workflows and python codes. **A full skeleton**.
+Excel file allows to orchestrate ADA Solutions in synchronized way.
 This is a control panel.
-Has also all the references to GitHub with SQL\powerqueries\python codes (search P&G GitHub looking for names from Excel).
-We plan to use GitHub to feed our python codes with SQL queries and more to use in Home Care further automations.
+Has also all the references to GitHub SQL\power queries\python codes (search P&G GitHub looking for names from Excel).
+We plan to use GitHub to feed our python codes with SQL queries and more to use in Home Care further automations

 <br></br>
 Your sincere